-Sometimes, just like people, your dog will shake just because he’s cold.
+Sometimes, just like people, your dog will shake just because they’re cold.
 These shivers will happen over the whole body, as opposed to just the head or hind legs.
-Thankfully, this isn’t a serious issue and has several easy fixes: dog sweaters, a self-warming mat, or a good snuggle from the person they love.
+Thankfully, this isn’t a serious issue and has several easy fixes: cute dog sweaters, a self-warming mat, or a good snuggle from the person they love.

 If your older dog starts shaking, don’t panic!
 Many causes of tremors are not urgent, but you should have your vet double-check if shaking is a new issue for your pup.
 It never hurts to make sure, especially when your fur baby’s health and comfort are at stake.
 Besides, treating the problem behind trembles isn’t terribly difficult; it’s all about a change in routine and lots of TLC for your sweet senior buddy.

 - 6 cool St. Bernard facts you probably didn’t know